-The 21st annual seminar will be held on Feb.
+The 21st annual seminar was held on Feb.
 7, 2019, on the Johns Hopkins All Children’s main campus in St. Petersburg.
-This year’s seminar includes presentations from national experts on recent developments in the legal and financial sectors.
+This year’s seminar included presentations from national experts on recent developments in the legal and financial sectors.

 View the brochure for more information on this year’s sessions and webcast information.

 Blattmachr will review planning opportunities and traps for the unwary under the new IRC Section 199A rules, as well as related proposed and finalized regulations.
 He also will review issues related to irrevocable trust planning, including Section 199A issues, considerations for multiple trusts, IRC Section 643(f), and what may be done to save income taxes and assure flexibility in family planning situations for existing and future trust arrangements.

 Trust and Estate Litigation: Planning Ahead for the Inevitable—a Primer for the Planner

 Sandra D. Glazier, Esq.

 In many ways, we’ve become a litigious society looking for instant gratification.
 When expectations don’t meet reality, disgruntled beneficiaries often look for someone to blame.
 Professionals who understand proactive steps to take during the engagement and planning process—as well as defensive measures to take when disputes arise—can add value to the service they provide to clients and their families.
 This presentation will cover ethical considerations when representing vulnerable adults, avoidable mistakes fiduciaries make, identifying and addressing undue influence, privilege considerations, and key provisions practitioners might consider including in their retainer agreements to proactively address some of these issues.